[Disclosure: Cards from our partners are reviewed below.]

 Annual Fee: None

 Why We Picked it: Another solid cash back credit card with no annual fee, Discover it offers cardholders 5% cash back on up to $1,500 in purchases in revolving categories each quarter, plus 1% cash back on everything else.
-On top of that, Discover currently matches all the cash back new cardholders earn at the end of their first year.
+Revolving quarterly categories include things like restaurants or Amazon.com purchases.
+Note: You must enroll each quarter to start earning that bonus cash back in the designated category.
+On top of that, Discover is currently matching all the cash back new cardholders earn during their first year at the end of that year.

 Annual Fee: None

 Why We Picked it: Cardholders earn an unlimited 1.5 miles back on all purchases — and that Discover Cashback Match offer applies here, too.
-The issuer will automatically match all the miles new cardholders have earned at the end of their first year.
+Discover will automatically match all the miles new cardholders earned in their first year at the end of that year.
+(So, in this instance, if you earn 30,000 miles in your first year, you’ll ultimately receive a total of 60,000 miles.)

 Annual Fee: None